aiman-al-masoud/deixiscript/src/transpile/README.md

 # Resolve Implicit References

 Go through the list of Deixiscript ASTs in order.
-Whenever you find a noun phrase, try searching for a corresponding entity in the queue, if you don't find it then create a new entity and place it in the queue.
+Whenever you find a noun phrase, try searching for a corresponding entity in the "queue", if you don't find it then create a new entity and place it in the "queue".

 # World Model Construction